 PM Narendra Modi said and PMO Twitter Handle tweeted the above while he made these remarks at Mahatma Gandhi’s Sabarmati Ashram in Gujarat.

-PM Narendra Modi offered a similar mish-mash on real gau-rakshaks last year in August.
+This time as well, the Prime Minister Narendra Modi offered a similar mish-mash on real gau-rakshaks last year in August.
+It unnecessarily brings Good Gau rakshaks and bad gau rakshaks into the debate.

 Frankly speaking it’s difficult to ascertain what the PM wants to say.
 It’s difficult to get a sense of his remarks.
 One expects more clear communication from a man of his calibre.
 This is important because firstly, as per the Constitution of India, the subject of protection to any cattle in India is simply aspirational.
 Secondly, portraying Mahatma Gandhi and Acharya Vinoba Bhave as the biggest of the cow protectors makes one assume that the value of life of a human being and that of a cattle is the same.
 Irrespective of how big cow protectors Mahatma Gandhi and Vinobha Bhave had been, they would never have mixed the question of faith with the mob killing a human being in the name of a cow.